History of Białystok: Polish independence

 The German command wanted to keep the railway lines at all costs, so that this army could return to Germany, and there were only two roads: through Białystok and Grajewo to East Prussia or through Warsaw to Berlin.
 Józef Piłsudski chose to avoid the option of German Army passing through the center of the country and be withdrawn by road through Białystok.
 Therefore, Białystok had to be left in German hands.
 On 5 February 1919, another Polish-German agreement was signed, so that where the German army withdrew, Polish troops could enter, because of the Russian Revolution and they were afraid of the occupation of other cities by the Red Army.
-Following that, a Provisional Municipal Committee was created, headed by Józef Puchalski, an experienced local government official and patriot.
+Following that, a Provisional Municipal Committee was created, headed by Józef Karol Puchalski, a long serving member of the city council.
 Representatives representing the Polish, Jewish, German and Russian communities sat on the committee.
 On 8 February 1919, the Committee met again.
-A German commander of Bialystok, Roszer, sat next to Puchalski, and gave a farewell speech.
+A German commander of Białystok, Roszer, sat next to Puchalski, and gave a farewell speech.
 Over the next days, the Germans liquidated their administration.

 The retreating German Army set in fire the barracks in Osowiec Fortress as well as in Tragutta Street in Białystok.
 On 16 February 1919, Polish troops entered Bielsk Podlaski, the next day Polish military authorities arrived in Białystok welcomed by Ignacy Mrozowski.
-Colonel Stanisław Dziewulski was nominated for the first commandant of Bialystok.
-Finally, On 19 February 1919, Polish troops entered Białystok.
+Colonel Stanisław Dziewulski was nominated for the first commandant of Białystok.
+Finally, in accordance with the agreement with the Germans, on 19 February 1919, Polish troops entered Białystok.
 According to with earlier arrangements, Germans were to leave Białystok at 2:00AM.
 There was a two-hour delay and the army left the city at 4:00 AM.
 Some branches waited for more trains at the station.
 Citizens arrived to the city center, expecting the soldiers.
 The weather was rainy, there was also anxiety as for will they come for sure.
 Around 9 p.m. the first uhlans entered the town from the side of Lipowa Street, the infantry entered from Kilińskiego Street.
 As it turned out, they were only patrols.
 The main troops entered Bialystok a little later.